rDock/2006.2

 translational and rotational degrees of freedom of each water

-.
+can be set independently to FIXED, TETHERED, or FREE.
 Thus, for example, it is possible to

 define a water with a fixed oxygen coordinate (presumably at a crystallographically observed position), but freely